 to UofSC, to the Magellan Research Abroad Program where you can earn grant funds toward

 an innovative project, we have something for everyone.
-Review the program models below, and then browse the different options through our program database.
+Review the program types below, and then browse the different options through our

 Education Abroad Virtual Programs

 UofSC is now offering exciting options for virtual experiences and internships.
 Virtual

 study abroad will give you a global foundation and connect you with international

 opportunities, all while still earning course credit for your degree.

 UofSC offers intensive, multi-disciplinary overseas summer programs in which students